littleowen/Conceptor/README.md

-# Python Speaker Identificaiton Module written for the RedHen Audio Analysis Pipeline
+# Python Speaker Identification Module written for the RedHen Audio Analysis Pipeline
-The following changes are made compared with the previous version:
+The source code for this module is in the folder called "speaker", The following changes are made compared with the previous version:

 1. Shift from Python3 to Python2